AmanHayaat821898/gramma-fix/docs/training_parameters.md

 We trained model during 3 stages.
 Each stage requires different data.
 All data should be preprocessed with preprocessing script before.
 We use single GPU for all stages.
 More details can be found in the paper.
-For stage1 we used shuffled 9m sentence from PIE corpus (a1 part only) For stage2 we used shuffled combination of NUCLE, FCE, Lang8, W&I + locness datasets.
+For stage1 we used shuffled 9m sentence from PIE corpus (a1 part only) For stage2 we used shuffled combination of NUCLE, FCE, Lang8, W&I + locnes datasets.
 Notice that we used dump of Lang8  which contained only 947,344 sentences (in 52.5% of them source/target sentences were different).
 If you use newer dump which has more sentences - consider sampling.
 For stage3 we used shuffled version of W&I + locness datasets.